deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 The HEAT meanwhile were already moving to secure their way outta the shooting gallery.
 The map said there was a *big* open space just through the tunnel wall about a hunnerd meters down.
 Probably it was in vacuum, but that just worked in their favor: The whole strike force were geared up for EVA combat.

-Moho and Kiwi deployed their fusion cutters, and Sikes strung in some explosive charges into the resulting holes.
+MOHO and KIWI deployed their fusion cutters, and Sikes strung in some explosive charges into the resulting holes.
 They were working smoothly, well-rehearsed and cool.
 It took seconds.

 *“Brace for decomp!”*

-Warhorse planted himself and grabbed onto a few of the smaller team members.
+WARHORSE planted himself and grabbed onto a few of the smaller team members.
 First Fang dug their suit claws into the floors and walls, the Whitecrests deployed their sticky-paw gloves and boots.
 In seconds, everybody was holding onto something and ready.

 Daar, for his part, grabbed Brother Finn and pinned him to the floor, just in case.
 He weren’t about to lose anyone *that* Fyu-damned valuable to the Void.